 Group interviews, like focus groups or social interviews, will help an Extension professional to uncover additional data along with what each respondent might have said on their own.
 A focus group format encourages participants to listen to others' views and explore their own views about a topic (Fraenkel & Wallen, 2008).
 Other types of group methods, like the Nominal Group technique (Bammer et al., 2022; Sample, 1984) or the Delphi method (Geist, 2009; Warner & Harder, 2020), may also be appropriate to use for conducting needs assessments with key leaders.

 Generally, most interviews will be conducted synchronously, but some may be conducted asynchronously.
 Asynchronous interviews are conducted through recorded video, audio, or through e-mail exchange.
 Asynchronous interviews can be conducted without a substantial investment in time or travel, and are appropriate when subjects are located at a great distance from the researcher or when personal schedules prohibit a traditional interview approach.

 There are many comprehensive resources available for selecting an interview method.
 Data may be recorded by hand, which can be less obtrusive to many respondents, or it may be electronically recorded (Glesne, 1999).
 Whichever method of recording data is selected, it is important to keep detailed, accurate records.
-To ensure accuracy and trustworthiness, an Extension agent should record any pertinent notes, clarify data, and reflect on the dialogue immediately after each interview (Patton, 2002).
+To ensure accuracy and trustworthiness, an Extension professional should record any pertinent notes, clarify data, and reflect on the dialogue immediately after each interview (Patton, 2002).